 From Monday 14 to Saturday 19 April 40 young people from across Britain Yearly Meeting sailed the

 Tall Ship Stavros S Niarchos on the Irish Sea.
-Follow their adventure by reading
+See a bit more about them

 Young Friends General Meeting is the national organisation

 for Young Adult Quakers in Britain who get together for social and spiritual gatherings.

 of their most recent gathering.